 Drilling at Caldera has not been deep enough to test for this boiling zone-related mineralization.
-This will be the focus of the Company's exploration efforts; however, the initiation and scope of any future exploration program is subject to the Company's ability to raise capital.
+This proposed drill program will be the focus of the Company's exploration efforts; however, the initiation and scope of any future exploration program is subject to the Company's ability to raise capital.